6 Ways to Become a Trauma-Informed School

 Thus, increasing access to mental health services in schools, providing trauma-sensitive training and supports for teachers, and implementing positive discipline approaches to enhance school connectedness can be powerful prevention and intervention tools for helping students to succeed.

-Melissa Reeves, Ph.D. is the president of the National Association of School Psychologists.
+Melissa Reeves, Ph.D. is the past president of the National Association of School Psychologists.
 She is also a nationally certified school psychologist, licensed professional counselor, and licensed special education teacher.
-She is an adjunct instructor at Winthrop University and a school psychologist at a pre-K–12 grade school.
+She is an adjunct instructor at Winthrop University and a school psychologist at a pre-K–12-grade school.